If you are looking for some travel inspiration, here are 22 states to visit in 2022!

 One of the most underrated states to visit in the US, Iowa is quintessentially Midwestern.

 With the real-life Bridges Of Madison County and a dedicated clock museum, Iowa is home to all things quirky and cute!
-It’s a state that took me completely by surprise this year and a state I hope to revisit next year.
+It’s a state that took me completely by surprise a few years ago and a state I hope to revisit next year.

 P.S.
 Zombie Burger is a must in Des Moines!

-After exploring Northern Louisiana a few years ago (guides to come), I’m pumped to explore Southern Louisiana next year!
+After exploring Northern Louisiana a few years ago (guides still yet to come), I’m pumped to explore Southern Louisiana next year!

 Louisiana is a lively state.
 Think upbeat music, beignets (more beignets), and quirky bookstores (but seriously though, why are Louisiana bookstores so cute?)